motorlearner/blogdown-website-old/content/_index.md

 # text
 title:        Hello there.
-subtitle:     Welcome to tales of uncertainty
+subtitle:     Welcome to 'tales of uncertainty'
 description:  |
+  My name is Aslan, and this is my website.
 Here, I blog about all things science.
-What exactly that entails is not well-defined.
-  Maybe doing some cool stuff in `R` or some other language that I'm even worse at, probably some basic data analysis and statistics, surely some motor neuroscience since that's my actual field, and whatever else comes to mind.
+  What exactly this entails is not well-defined.
+Probably some basic concepts related to data wrangling and analysis; surely some motor neuroscience (which is my main research interest); maybe some cool stuff in `R`, `Python`, or `Julia`; and whatever else comes to mind.
 There's a nonzero chance you'll find some of it interesting.
   Anyway, enjoy this visualization of the Fourier transform.
-  Each of those 33 arrows is making an integer-number of rotations...however, if you add them all tip to tail, and they draw this complex red pattern!

 # image
 images: